An up-to-date travel guide featuring the 6 best waterfalls on Cebu Island, the Philippines.

 Did you know that there are over 1000 Cebu waterfalls?
 Cebu island is one of the most popular places to visit in the Philippines.
-It really has it all, epic jungle hikes, amazing snorkeling and diving and of course, some epic blue water jungle waterfalls.
+It really has it all, epic jungle hikes, amazing snorkeling and diving and of course, plenty of epic blue-water jungle waterfalls.

 Cebu Waterfalls Guide – Things to KNow

-The below list of the best Cebu Waterfalls will give you an insight into planning your Cebu adventures.
-If you’re looking for the full guides for each waterfall listed, I’ve linked them just below the photos on each.
+The below list of the best Cebu waterfalls will give you an insight into planning your adventures.
+Beneath each waterfall on this list I’ve also linked to individual posts covering details on how to get to each with more photos.

 Before we dive into this epic list of the 6 best waterfalls in Cebu, here are a few things you should know.

 - Most waterfalls are quite far from Cebu city – Instead, I stayed in nearby Moalboal to be closer to the action.

 - Rent a motorbike to explore independently – Renting your own motorbike is by far the best way to see the Cebu waterfalls.
 This is quite cheap, and should only cost you about 300-400 pesos per day.

 - Don’t be so quick to dismiss the guides – Paying a local kid a few dollars to take you to some secret Cebu waterfall levels or show you the best cliff jumps is a win win for everybody.

 - Go canyoneering on Cebu – One of the best Cebu waterfall adventures you can have is the canyoneering trip above Kawasan Falls.
 This was my favorite activity I booked on the island and I’d recommend it to anyone.